($1,290) Cost of Moving From Virginia to Georgia

 State Income Tax 5.75% 5.49%

-• The average income is about 18% lower in Georgia than in Virginia.
+• Make sure to review your budget before you move.
+The average incomes in Georgia are about 18% lower than in Virginia.

-• Sales taxes are 28% higher in Georgia than in Virginia.
+• Sales taxes are 28% higher in Georgia than in Virginia, so you’ll pay extra for everyday purchases like clothes, electronics, dining out, and household items.

 How life is different in Georgia vs. Virginia